deschuyteneerj/images-gallery/README.md

 - You can save an image using the **Save** button.
 - You can delete an image using the **Delete** button.

-There is a list of those:
+Here is a list of those:
 - Python
 - Flask
 - MongoDB
 - JavaScript
 - React
+- Docker

 ## How to launch the project